Sheffield Hallam Study Abroad Programme

 What can I study?

-We offer a wide range of subject areas to suit your degree, and you can view all our offered routes in the Study Abroad Programme Catalogue (PDF).
+We offer a wide range of subject areas to suit your degree.
+You can download an example of our Study Abroad Programme catalogue (PDF, 486.6KB), which highlights the variety of modules available.
 Your first year of study must be relevant to the route you choose.

 - Animation and games